Skip to main content

 Pay the border processing levy

-Each person must pay a Border Processing Levy of NZ$15.79 when they arrive and NZ$2.94 when they leave New Zealand.
+Each person must pay a Border Processing Levy of NZ$16.59 when they arrive and NZ$4.52 when they leave New Zealand.

 Restricted and prohibited items

-You are not allowed to bring some items into New Zealand, and some require approval to import, including firearms and certain types of weapons.
-For more information visit the Prohibited and restricted items webpage.
+You are not allowed to bring some items into New Zealand.
+Some items require approval to import, including firearms and certain types of weapons.
+For more information, visit the Prohibited and restricted items webpage.

-You must declare any firearms prior to your arrival on the ANA.
+You must declare any firearms prior to your arrival on the Advance Notice of Arrival form.

 Voyage and preparing for arrival